MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/register-ccappliance.md

 ## <a name="detailed-description"></a>Descrição detalhada
 <a name="DetailedDescription"> </a>

-Você deve fornecer o nome e a senha da conta do administrador do locatário.
-Use a conta que você criou para o gerenciamento on-line do conector de nuvem.
+Você precisa fornecer o nome e a senha da conta do administrador do locatário.
+Use a conta que você criou para o gerenciamento online do Cloud Connector.

 Em versão 1.4.2 e anteriormente, siga as instruções para fornecer a senha do certificado externo, senha de admin do modo de segurança, senha de admin do domínio e senha de admin VM.